 2 stroke vs 4 stroke woods riding

 2 stroke dirt bikes that are designed for trail riding have some distinct advantages.
 They’re a little bit lighter and handle better in tight and technical trails.
 They also tend to not overheat as easily as a 4 stroke.

 Starting on the right bike is the first step.
 The next most important step is learning proper riding technique, as well as setting up your dirt bike to fit you.
-Click here to learn how to get better at trail riding faster.
+Click here to learn how to be confident trail riding with proper technique.